 NCs and GHG inventories from Annex I Parties undergo an in-depth review by teams of independent experts.
 This process provides a thorough technical assessment of each Party’s commitments and the steps taken towards implementation.
 Teams are selected from a roster of experts nominated by Parties and coordinated by the secretariat.
 The in-depth reviews typically draw on findings from visits to the country concerned, as well as desk-based studies.
 In addition to assessing the implementation of commitments by Annex I Parties, the in-depth reports allow easier comparison of information between the NCs of Parties, although no common indicators are used.

-In 2010, Parties took steps to improve the system of reporting and verification under the UNFCCC.
-They decided to enhance reporting for all countries and to conduct international assessment and review (IAR) of information from developed countries and international consultation and analysis (ICA) of BURs from developing countries.
+At the climate change conferences in Cancun, in 2010, Durban, in 2011, Parties took steps to improve the system of reporting and verification under the UNFCCC.
+They decided to enhance reporting for all countries and to conduct international assessment and review (IAR) of information in biennial reports (BRs) from developed countries and international consultation and analysis (ICA) of biennial update reports (BURs) from developing countries.

 This marked a major change from the existing reporting and review system, particularly for developing countries, because information from these countries has largely been reported on an infrequent basis and has not been reviewed.
 Establishing a system that combines improved reporting with some form of international verification process could improve the quality of information available internationally and increase confidence in the integrity of the information reported.
 This would help to build trust between countries and potentially also increase the level of ambition of mitigation actions.